 There are three fees to watch out for when using an ATM in a foreign country:

 Your bank’s foreign ATM fee: If your financial institution doesn’t have a branch where you are traveling, you’ll be at the mercy of an ATM belonging to a private company or other financial institution.
 In this case, your bank will probably charge a per-transaction fee for using the Interac/Plus system (for example) to access your funds.

 The foreign ATM’s fee: Many foreign banks and almost all private ATMs will charge a fee of their own for your use of their ATM machines.

 Currency Conversion fees: To add insult to injury, you can additionally be hit with a currency conversion fee; usually charged by your home bank and expressed as a higher-than-market rate (the bank pockets the extra few cents on each dollar).
-It is often minimal in comparison to other currency conversion fees (e.g.: those charged by credit card companies), but is still worth investigating and accounting for.
+It is often minimal in comparison to other currency conversion fees (e.g.: those charged by credit card companies) but is still worth investigating and tracking.

 Here are some tips for managing the use of ATMs and your debit card while traveling:

 - Call your home bank to find out what their foreign ATM and currency conversion fees are.

 - In preparation for your trip, write down your bank’s contact information and fee structure so you can contact them if there is a discrepancy.